-Cosmetic dentistry is an important part of the dental field and one that many people electively and enthusiastically engages as it can significantly improve one’s appearance and self-esteem.
+Cosmetic dentistry is an important part of the dental field and one that many people enthusiastically engage as it can significantly improve one’s appearance and self-esteem.
 However, as useful and powerful as it can be, there are still certain things that a patient should know before spending time and money on such procedures.
 Below are some of the most common questions that I, working as a dentist in Spring, TX, see asked in our office in our office relating to cosmetic dentistry.

 What exactly is cosmetic dentistry?